 Just over 50 percent of the vehicles head to Canada or Mexico, both countries which also export to the United States in significant numbers.
 That's partly due to NAFTA.
 China, the Middle East, and South Korea are also some of the countries demanding large quantities of vehicles.
 There seem to be no signs of a slowdown, with many even predicting the number to increase in future years.

-But What About the Strong Dollar?
+But What About The Strong Dollar?

-Auto plants in the United States have significantly restructured themselves after the recession from a few years ago and have eliminated many of the inefficiencies that had plagued them in the past.
+Auto plants in the United States have significantly restructured themselves after the recession a few years ago and have eliminated many of the inefficiencies that had plagued them in the past.

 How Long Will It Last?